mlswg/mls-protocol/draft-ietf-mls-protocol.md

     problems if they are used, such as a weak cryptographic algorithm or a mechanism that might cause interoperability problems in deployment.

-* Reference: The document where this ciphersuite is defined
+* Reference: The document where this cipher suite is defined

 Initial contents: